Gypsy (2020 film): Plot

+Born in Kashmir to a Hindu father and a Muslim mother, young Gypsy loses his parents during a conflict and is taken in by a traditional leader known as "Senior."
+Raised across the country by his adoptive father, Gypsy becomes a man deeply rooted in the land; he is multilingual and lives without practicing any religion.
+Gypsy is a rebellious figure a message the film seeks to convey repeatedly.

 Production

 The film titled was announced by director Raju Murugan as his third assignment in June 2018 who is also known for his previous directorial works such as Joker and Cuckoo.
 The shooting for the film commenced in around early June 2018 at Karaikkal.
 The first look poster of the film was unveiled on 11 June 2018.
 Jiiva accepted to work for the film with the director while he was busy with the shooting of his next film Gorilla.

 The film was initially speculated to be a social drama film but later the film-makers revealed that the film was made up as a romantic travel based story.
 Malayalam actor Sunny Wayne was roped in to play an important role as communist leader in the film and coincidentally he made his début in Kollywood industry through this film.

 For his role in the film, Jiiva grew his hair, learned to play the guitar, and practiced horseriding.
 The shooting of the film was wrapped up on 6 November 2018.